![]() |

 messages

 stderr: Redirect debug messages to standard error output. files: Redirect debug messages to the log files.
-By default, the log files are stored in /var/log/sssd and there are separate log files for every SSSD service and domain. journald: Redirect debug messages to systemd-journald Default: not set -D,--daemon Become a daemon after starting up.
+By default, the log files are stored in /var/log/sssd and there are separate log files for every SSSD service and domain. journald: Redirect debug messages to systemd-journald Default: not set (fall back to journald if available, otherwise to stderr) -D,--daemon Become a daemon after starting up.

 -i,--interactive Run in the foreground, don't become a daemon.